Hoyasumii/bee-movie/README.md

 I told you not to yell at him.

-He doesn't respond to ye
+He doesn't respond to yel